rumpkernel/rumprun-packages/python3/README.md

 Overview
 ========

-Using the following instructions, you will cross-compile python 3.5.1 for rumprun, compile a python program to C using `cython` and launch the result as a rumprun guest.
+Using the following instructions, you will cross-compile python 3.5.2 for rumprun.

 Maintainer
 ----------